th3kumar/MusicWiki/README.md

     fun searchArtists(@Query("artist") artist: String): Call<ArtistSearchResult>
 }
 ```
--Use Retrofit to create an instance of the service interface and set the base URL for the Last.fm API:
+- Use Retrofit to create an instance of the service interface and set the base URL for the Last.fm API:
 ```sh
 val retrofit = Retrofit.Builder()
     .baseUrl("http://ws.audioscrobbler.com/2.0/")